 In addition to the record number of declarations, it is also the number of women investing in cryptocurrencies that has caught the attention of observers.
 Indeed, data from Brazilian Tax Authory shows that as of July 2022, women accounted for 18.5% of crypto declarations in Brazil.
 Yet, only a month ago, women accounted for only 14%.

 The data also identifies the most used cryptocurrencies by Brazilians.
 In July 2022, the stablecoin Tether (USDT) was the most used crypto currency in crypto transactions in Brazil.
 It is followed by bitcoin, which is attracting more and more users in the country.

 In Brazil, even though a formal regulation on cryptocurrency has yet to be approved by the national Congress, the crypto sector is growing rapidly.
 Through a 2019 normative instruction, the country has legalized the holding of digital assets and committed to promoting the crypto sector.

 Beyond the growing adoption among the population, cryptocurrencies are also fascinating state services, some of which, like the Brazilian tax authorities, offer educational content to their agents.
 When we also see the positive news coming from Argentina, we realize that a wind of adoption of cryptocurrency is blowing over Latin America.

-I dream of a world where every citizen has total control over themselves, including their finances, and I believe that Bitcoin is the tool that will achieve this revolution.
+I dream of a world where every citizen has total control over themselves, including their finances.
+I believe that Bitcoin is one of the tools that will achieve this revolution.
 Since 2019, I am learning about this cryptocurrency and spreading the word around.